 Scholarly Art– A Jedi should seek out skills that provide benefit to them and the people around them.
 The search for knowledge is fundamental to Jedi as one never stops learning, seeking knowledge or bettering their skills.

-Spiritual Art– A spiritual art may be as simple as developing meditation, but can go far beyond this.
-A Jedi may choose to develop a spiritual art aimed at connecting them with “the Force” through healing, seeking guidance, or simply developing their own self awareness.
+Spiritual Art– A spiritual art helps connect a Jedi to the Force and may be as simple as developing meditation, but can go far beyond this.
+A Jedi may choose to develop a spiritual art aimed at connecting them with the Force through healing, seeking guidance, or simply developing their own self awareness.